Logiqx/tech-docs/Environments/Containers/Docker/Builds.md

 ### Multi-stage Builds

-Using a [multi-stage build](https://docs.docker.com/develop/develop-images/multistage-build/) to convert a Notebook to a simple Python script is advantageous.
+Using a [multi-stage build](https://docs.docker.com/develop/develop-images/multistage-build/) to convert a Notebook to a simple Python script is highly advantageous.

 I've used this approach in a number of my projects on GitHub: